sandialabs/LVTM/readme.txt

  * LAVA Palette >= 1.0.0.1

 Description:
-LabVIEW Task Manager is a debugging tool for use during development.
-A tree diagram displays detailed information on all VIs in memory, belonging to a selected project/target.
-It allows for interacting with single or multiple selected VIs at a time, and has the following features:
+LabVIEW Task Manager is a debugging tool for use during LabVIEW code development.
+An expandable/collapsible tree diagram displays detailed information on all VIs in memory, belonging to a selected project/target.
+It allows for interacting with single or multiple selected VIs at a time, and includes the following major features:
- * Look & Feel similar to Windows Task Manager
+ * A Look & Feel similar to Windows Task Manager
  * Selection of project/target
  * Lists all VIs in memory, grouped by class/library
  * Searches for and enumerates clones in memory